Poly-L-Lysine Coated Surface can be used to exploit their high density of cationic groups to react through electrostatic and stereospecific bonds.

-These groups are able to react through electrostatic and stereospecific bonds.
-The polystyrene optical features don’t change, allowing the modified surface to be used as a valid tool to carry out biological tests.
+Poly-L-Lysine Coated Surface is a surface obtained using a synthetic molecule rich in α amino, α carboxyl, ε amino groups without that polystyrene optical features are modified.
+These groups are able to react through electrostatic and stereospecific bonds and allow the modified surface to be used as a valid tool to carry out biological tests.

 - interactions with plasminogen and plasminogen activator